NiLuJe/FBInk/README.md

 # NOTES

-Kindle support is split into Touch devices, and legacy devices (up to, and *including* the K4).
-This is because older devices use a completely different eInk controller.
+Kindle support covers the full Kindle lineup, starting from the K2.

 Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb), but the full lineup should be supported.